 javaproperties includes three command-line programs for manipulating .properties files, including support for getting & setting values and converting files to & from the much more widely-supported JSON format.
-Currently, the programs only support "plain" .properties files.
+Currently, the programs only support .properties files in the simple line-oriented format, not XML.